When it comes to the word ‘introvert’, it’s safe to say that the world has not always seen it as a positive thing.

 Some tips for introverts

-As an introvert, fitting into an extroverted world can be a challenge, so the following tips are some we think will give you a boost on your introverted journey.
+As an introvert, fitting into an extroverted world can be a challenge, so the following tips are some I think will give you a boost on your introverted journey.

 Utilise your self-awareness